pthompson/luna_take_home/README.md

 8. If the lookup was successful then the image is displayed in the LiveView, otherwise an error message is displayed.

+For production, we would want to add more tests.

 To start the Phoenix server:

   * Install dependencies with `mix deps.get`